Twisted Hochschild homology of quantum flag manifolds: 2-cycles from invariant projections: Hochschild homology, quantum groups and projections

 The Hochschild homology of quantum $SU(2)$ and of the quantum $2$-sphere was computed by Masuda, Nakagami and Watanabe in the papers \cite{mnw-su2} and \cite{mnw-s2}.
 Among their results we find that $HH_3(\mathbb{C}_q[SU(2)]) = 0$ and $HH_2(\mathbb{C}_q[S^2]) = 0$.
 Therefore in this setting we do not have "volume forms".
 The situation is different if we allow some twisting, namely by considering twisted bimodules as discussed above.
 In this setting the computation for quantum $SU(2)$ was done by Hadfield and Krähmer in \cite{twisted-su2, sl2-second} and for the quantum $2$-sphere by Hadfield in \cite{twisted-s2}.

 Motivated by these computations, Brown and Zhang made a general analysis of this phenomenon in \cite{brzh}.
 The object of their study is the twisted Hochschild homology of a certain class of Hopf algebras, which includes the quantized coordinate rings $\Cqg$.
-They define an automorphism $\nu$, called the Nakayama automorphism, which is unique up to inner automorphisms.
+As a twist they consider a particular automorphism $\nu$, which generalized the classical \emph{Nakayama automorphism} for Frobenius algebras, which is unique up to inner automorphisms.
 One of their main results is the following \cite[Theorem 3.4 and 5.3]{brzh}.

 \begin{theorem}[Brown, Zhang] Let $A$ be a Noetherian AS-Gorenstein Hopf algebra of finite global dimension $d$, with bijective antipode.
 Let $\nu$ be its Nakayama automorphism.
 Then we have $H_d(A, {}_{\nu^{-1}} A) \neq 0$ and $H^d(A, {}_\nu A) \neq 0$. \end{theorem}